Step 3: Ditch the Kibble

 Stay strong!
 Would you let a human toddler dictate what they eat every day?
 (Even if they chose to eat nothing but ice cream for breakfast, lunch and dinner)?
 Remember that YOU are the adult, YOU are the parent, and YOU decide what your ferret eats, NOT your ferret!

-Health Note: At this point in the switch your ferret is on a soft foods diet.
+- At this point in the switch your ferret is on a soft foods diet.
 In addition, it takes some time for their GI tracts to adjust to the new foods.
 It is normal to see strange poops at this point in the switch, and you should expect stools to be significantly softer than usual.
 This will improve as their GI tracts adjust, as well as when chunks and bones are added into the diet.
 If their stools are too soft you can increase the amount of bone meal or eggshell powder.

 If you are concerned about the poop, check out our poop-chart

-Additionally, any ferret not yet eating chunks of meat and raw bones will need their teeth brushed 1-2x per week.
+- Any ferret not yet eating chunks of meat and raw bones will need their teeth brushed 1-2x per week.